log1stics/voice-generator-webui/docs/dependencies.md

 ![](images/espeak.png)

-Note that the environment variable will not be reflected in PowersShell or VSCode until PowersShell or VSCode is restarted.
+Note that environment variables are not reflected in the terminal (PowersShell, VSCode, etc.) until the terminal is restarted.